prashant1879/basic_rag_application_with_docker_postgres/README.md

-# Basic RAG App — Retrieval-Augmented Generation with Docker and Postgres
+# **Basic RAG App — Retrieval-Augmented Generation (RAG) with Docker, PostgreSQL, LangChain, ChromaDB, LangGraph, and OpenAI**

 > **RAG = Retrieval-Augmented Generation**
 > RAG is an architecture that combines retrieval-based methods and generative models to enhance content accuracy and relevance.
 It leverages Docker for containerization, PostgreSQL for long-term data storage, LangChain for orchestration, ChromaDB for vector-based similarity search, LangGraph for graph-based data handling, and OpenAI’s GPT for natural language generation.

-Key components include:
+**Key components** include:

-**Docker** ensures a consistent and scalable environment for services.
+- **Docker** ensures a consistent and scalable environment for services.
-**PostgreSQL** stores structured data like metadata or user information.
+- **PostgreSQL** stores structured data like metadata or user information.
-**ChromaDB** stores vector embeddings of data for fast semantic searches.
+- **ChromaDB** stores vector embeddings of data for fast semantic searches.
-**LangChain** orchestrates the flow between databases, retrieval systems, and generative models.
+- **LangChain** orchestrates the flow between databases, retrieval systems, and generative models.
-**LangGraph** helps represent and retrieve connected data efficiently.
+- **LangGraph** helps represent and retrieve connected data efficiently.
-**OpenAI’s** GPT generates contextually relevant responses based on retrieved data.
+- **OpenAI’s GPT** generates contextually relevant responses based on retrieved data.

-Workflow: User queries are processed by LangChain, which retrieves relevant data from PostgreSQL and ChromaDB.
+**Workflow**: User queries are processed by LangChain, which retrieves relevant data from PostgreSQL and ChromaDB.
 OpenAI’s model then generates responses informed by this data.
 This setup allows for real-time, adaptive systems that improve as more data is added.

 This architecture is ideal for applications like customer support, personalized content generation, and knowledge management, providing a scalable, context-aware solution for data-driven content generation.

+---

+This version condenses the core ideas and components while maintaining clarity and detail.

 ### 🚀 Tech Stack Overview: